technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/ArduinoBLE/docs/api.md

 None

 #### Returns
+- 1 on success
-1 on success, 0 on failure.
+- 0 on failure

 #### Example